dingwentao/fti-sz/README.md

 ---
 Configure and run example
 ===
-The "build/examples" directory contains heat distribution simulations as simple examples in both, C and Fortran.
-Usage instructions in file "examples/README".
+The "build/examples" directory contains heat distribution simulation as a simple example in C. Usage instructions in file "examples/README".